bmill42/bmill42.github.io/research/index.md

 ### Selected Presentations

+"Provocations from music on human-AI interaction."
+Machine as Medium Symposium: Matter and Spirit, Yale Center for Collaborate Arts and Media.
+New Haven, CT, 2023.

 “Leonard Meyer’s Theory of Musical Style, from Pragmatism to Information Theory.”
 Special session on Music and Cybernetics, American Musicological Society Annual Meeting.
 Online due to COVID-19, 2021.

 “Open Source Creativity: Google as Computer Music Institution.”
 Society for American Music Annual Conference.
 Tacoma, WA, online due to COVID-19, 2021.